 PLACES OF INTEREST

-One of the youngest cities in Latin America and undoubtedly the youngest in the region.
+Ciudad Sandino is one of the youngest cities in Latin America and undoubtedly the youngest in the region.
 It was born as a neighborhood of Managua in 1970, where those affected by heavy flooding on the Malecón were relocated to the area.

 It was then that the Government created the project of Permanent Organization of National Emergency with the abbreviations OPEN Nº3, in the negotiation of cotton lands that belonged to the Blandón Family.